kurone-kito/launchpad-icons/README.md

 ### 2. Import the package to your project

 1. Click on the "Manage Project" button in the VCC
-2. Find the "LaunchPad Icons" package and click on the "(+) Add package" button
+2. Find the "VRC Icons" package and click on the "(+) Add package" button

 ### 3. Use the package, enjoy :D